pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

   4. Click **Next**.

-  5. Set the trigger interval as desired (e.g., once a day).
+  5. Set the trigger interval to once a day at 9am.

   6. Under **Additional instructions to the agent when it's invoked by this trigger**, clear any default content and replace it with: `Analyze Opportunities`.